Faculty Recognition Awards

 2024

-• Robert D. Gregg, Robotics, Electrical Engineering and Computer Science, and Mechanical Engineering
+• Robert D. Gregg, Robotics, Electrical Engineering and Computer Science, Mechanical Engineering

 • Kelley Kidwell, Biostatistics